liseda-lab/kgsim-benchmark/README.md

 ### Protein data sets
 We created two different types of data sets according to the following criteria:
-- _One aspect_: The proteins must have at least one annotation in each GO aspect, and in at least one aspect there should be at least one leaf-class annotation.
+- _One aspect_: The proteins must have at least one annotation in one GO aspect.
-- _All aspects_: The proteins must have at least one annotation in each GO aspect, and in each aspect there should be at least one leaf-class annotation.
+- _All aspects_: The proteins must have at least one annotation in each GO aspect.

 **Protein-protein interactions data sets**